Connect with others who understand.

 Powered By

 Doctors frequently use X-rays during the diagnosis of lung cancer.
-These imaging tests help them see within the lungs and detect various problems, such as unusual structures, tissue changes, or other signs of disease.
+These imaging tests help your cancer care team see within the lungs and detect various problems, such as unusual structures, tissue changes, or other signs of disease.

 What Is an X-Ray?

 X-rays use radiation to visualize the tissues in your body.
 Lung tumors and other masses can often be seen on X-ray.
-Some other imaging tests, such as CT scans, yield clearer pictures but are more expensive and time-consuming.
+Some other imaging tests, such as computed tomography (CT) scans and positron emission tomography (PET) scans, yield clearer pictures but are more expensive and time-consuming.

 Taking chest X-rays often involves getting multiple images from two different angles.
 You may need an X-ray from the front or back, and one from the side.
 During the process, an X-ray technologist will use shields to cover any parts of your body that aren’t being X-rayed, help you move into the correct position, and take the images.
 Later, the images will be reviewed by a radiologist, a doctor who specializes in imaging tests.